lyledean1/cyclang/README.md

 # Cyclo-lang

 A programming language I built in Rust - mainly for fun and my own learning!
 Uses PEG Parser in Rust for parsing and LLVM (llvm-sys) as the backend to compile to machine code binary.
 Very hacky and not production ready.
-Also will be coming back to refactor this now I have got recursion working, expect to find lots of bugs as I had a more extensive test suite.
+Also will be coming back to refactor this now I have got recursion working, expect to find lots of bugs as I update with a more extensive test suite.

 Try the Fibonacci example in `/examples/fib.cyclo`